Difegue/TVC-16/content/073-marchintosh-2026.md

 While the monitor was torn down though, I also finally replaced the hackjob video cable I made for it 6 years ago.
 ![](./images/globaltalk/performaredux1.jpg)
-This CRT came with hardwired video out of the factory, so adding an actual DB15 socket there is an actual upgrade!
+This CRT came with hardwired video out of the factory, so adding a DB15 socket there is an actual upgrade!
 There's no space to put it in the monitor chassis itself, so you need a little breakout box that protrudes out.

 I grabbed a failed 3D printed box I had to house the socket and wires; I could've made a better scaled box for this, but I already had this print laying around that wasn't doing anything 🤷